In the chapter on The Electron, the question was:

 For what reasons is an electron identified as a fundamental particle?

-An obvious answer is: because we cannot reduce an electron in other fundamental particles.
+An obvious answer is that we cannot reduce an electron in other fundamental particles.

 why is it assumed to be a point particle?